RobertoMalatesta/HeadSocket/README.md

 - no TLS, secured connections are not supported and probably never will be supported
 - the API might *(and probably will)* change in the future
 - you can use this as a simple TCP network library as well
+- WebSocket frame continuation is supported *(and automatically resolved for you)*
 - performance is not great *(but should be enough in most cases)*
 - UTF-8?
 Unicode?
 What?!
 - bugfixes and suggestions are welcome!